GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 The Fast IDentity Online 2 Community of Action, along with content developed by the Phishing Resistant Authenticator Working Group of the ICAM Subcommittee and a brainstorming session at the October 2023 FIDO Authenticate conference, developed this playbook to help agencies understand phishing-resistant authentication and plan a phishing-resistant authenticator pilot.
 This playbook will be updated as the standards evolve and more forms of phishing-resistant authenticators are identified.

+In collaboration with the FIDO2 CoA members, the FIDO Alliance also published a sister publication on more FIDO-specific areas.
+See the [FIDO White Paper on FIDO Alliance Guidance for U.S. Government Agency Deployment of FIDO Authentication](https://fidoalliance.org/white-paper-fido-alliance-guidance-for-u-s-government-agency-deployment-of-fido-authentication/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.

 # Executive Summary

 The identity pillar of the Federal Zero Trust Strategy outlines new methods to reduce system vulnerabilities by implementing phishing-resistant authenticators.
 Agencies have widely implemented the Personal Identity Verification credential for physical and logical authentication.
 A PIV credential and the PKI it relies on come with procedural and operational challenges, such as supply chain disruptions, device limitations, and an ineligible community of users.
 These challenges hinder the PIV's ability to be comprehensively relied on for logical authentication, especially with newer commercial technologies.
 Due to these PIV and PKI challenges, many agencies rely on passwords or other weak, phishable multi-factor authentication forms because they are an accepted practice, easy to use, and widely supported.
 While agencies must continue to follow the Office of Personnel Management credentialing policy to complete a suitability determination, agencies are not required to use PIV for logical authentication.
 Homeland Security Presidential Directive 12 states agencies must implement the PIV standard to the maximum extent possible.
 However, "Departments and agencies shall implement this directive in a manner consistent with ongoing Government-wide activities, policies and guidance issued by OMB, which shall ensure compliance."
 While OMB M-22-09 does not explicitly override HSPD-12, it is important to note that HSPD-12 provided an important foundation for the guidance in M-22-09.